awesomeness-a/fyyur/README.md

 * search for venues and artists.
 * learn more about a specific artist or venue.

-We want Fyyur to be the next new platform that artists and musical venues can use to find each other, and discover new music shows.
+We want Fyyur to be the next new platform that artists and musical venues can use to find each other, and discover new music shows.<br><br>
+This project is a part of Udacity Full-stack Nanodegree program.

 ## Tech Stack (Dependencies)